 Free On-Site Survey

 One of Kef’s trusted agents will come to your home and survey the items you plan to bring with you.
+The first survey is without charge; additional surveys are $125 each.

 Costs will be determined by your items, size, and any palletization or custom crating if necessary.